Industry Proximity Linear (IPL) Technology

 Figure 4 Vignette effect on the conventional lens system.

 For flat objects or documents that contain text, chromatic aberration can occur while using conventional linear scan cameras.
 Figure 5 displayed that the characters to be blurred due to focus failure from the refraction of different wavelengths through slightly different angles.

 Figure 5 The character distortion caused by chromatic aberration

 As a result, image distortion is undesired because it does not give an accurate representation of the flat panel being scanned as well as false and inaccurate information regarding the defects discovered.

 The third issue with conventional AOI systems is that since they are using a lens, the magnification performance is limited by the lens as well.
 Each lens must be able to support the proper magnification to properly show accurate details of the object being viewed.
 If there are certain defects in the glass panel in an assembly line, it may require a more powerful magnification in order even find it.
 If not, the defect will go unnoticed.
 For example, the multiple cameras in the conventional AOI system setup shown in Figure 2 must have the same magnification ability and setting.
 If not, a certain part of the huge glass panel may have defects that go unnoticed because one of the cameras responsible for that area may not have the ability to discover the defects.

-In order to solve the above issues, CMOS Sensor Inc’s proprietary IPL technology was developed.
-The IPL technology utilized a single package to house multiple linear sensors.
-Figure 6 showed the IPL camera which combined several linear sensor chips together to form a single camera.
+In order to solve common issues occurring in the inspection industry, CMOS Sensor Inc developed the IPL Industrial Camera.
+The IPL utilizes a single package to house multiple linear sensors.
+Figure 6 shows the IPL camera which combined several linear sensor chips together to form a single camera.
 CMOS Sensor Inc produces a series of the product lines for our customers.
 For IPL camera, each unit of the image length is 0.25 meter.
 Two units is 0.5 meter.
 The IPL camera is able to extend up to 3 meter long.